JasonJWilliamsNY/profile/index.md

 - "No amount of introspection would let him discover the rules governing his deformity and his labor; he needs an outside impulse, the wisdom of Mimi the Goose"
+- "I am best adapted to an environment of unlimited plenty"
+- "(sigh) Years that could have been spent erecting my pleasure dome"

 **Kryptonite**: Most pop music